ImperialCollegeLondon/pyrealm/CONTRIBUTING.md

 See the [installation page](docs/source/development/overview.md) for more details on setting up the development environment and developing `pyrealm`.

+### The `pyrealm_build_data` package

+The `pyrealm` repository also includes the `pyrealm_build_data` package that is used to provide data files for use in testing and documentation.
+See the [`pyrealm_build_data` page](docs/source/development/pyrealm_build_data.md) for more details on the available data and usage.

 ### Code testing

-We use the `pytest` package to provide testing for the `pyrealm` package.
-The test suite includes unit tests, regression testing against alternate implementations and performance profiling tests.
-We use `codecov` to assess the coverage of the package code by the test suite.
+We use the `pytest` package to provide unit testing for the `pyrealm` package.
+The test suite lives in the `tests` directory and all new and updated code should include tests to check that the code works as intended.
+The test suite also includes regression testing against previous implementations and a set of tests for code profiling and performance benchmarking.

+We use the `pytest-cov` plugin to generate coverage reports on `pyrealm` code, to check how well the code is covered by the test suite.
+We use `codecov` to record code coverage and report on changes in coverage between commits..

 See the [code testing page](docs/source/development/code_testing.md) for more details.